Diphtheria is an acute infection caused by the bacteria Corynebacterium diphtheriae.

 The health care provider will perform a physical exam and look inside your mouth.
-This may reveal a gray to black covering (pseudomembrane) in the throat, enlarged lymph glands, and swelling of the neck or larynx.
+This may reveal a gray to black covering (pseudomembrane) in the throat, enlarged lymph glands, and swelling of the neck or vocal cords.

 Tests used may include:

-If the health care provider thinks you have diphtheria, treatment will likely be started right away, even before test results come back.
+If the provider thinks you have diphtheria, treatment will likely be started right away, even before test results come back.

 Diphtheria antitoxin is given as a shot into a muscle or through an IV (intravenous line).
 The infection is then treated with antibiotics, such as penicillin and erythromycin.

 You may need to stay in the hospital while getting the antitoxin.
 Other treatments may include:

 People without symptoms who carry diphtheria should be treated with antibiotics.